How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 6. Integration with Existing Systems

 An AI MVP rarely exists in isolation.
-Enterprises expect seamless integration with CRMs, ERPs, or data pipelines.
-If integration is ignored during development, adoption becomes difficult, and your MVP risks being sidelined despite strong AI performance.
+Enterprises expect direct integration with CRMs, ERPs, or data pipelines.
+If integration is ignored during development, adoption becomes difficult even when AI performance is strong.

 How RaftLabs Helps Startups Build and Scale an AI MVP